kyorohiro/hello_ymfm/ex00_vgm.md

   means `chip.write(2, aa)` then `chip.write(3, dd)`

 This is one of the main reasons VGM fits well with YM2612 emulation.

+## How PCM is described in VGM

+For PCM, VGM usually does not mean:

+- "select PCM instrument number 7"

+Instead, it usually means something closer to:

+- here is a block of PCM bytes
+- move to this position in that data
+- send bytes to the YM2612 DAC
+- wait between writes

+That is why commands such as `0x67`, `0x80-0x8F`, `0x90-0x95`, and `0xE0` matter.

+## `0x67` and `0x68` are different

+These two commands are easy to mix up.

+- `0x67`
+  stores PCM-related data inside the VGM stream
+- `0x68`
+  writes PCM data into a chip-side PCM RAM area

+So the rough distinction is:

+- `0x67`
+  "here is the source data"
+- `0x68`
+  "copy data into chip memory"

+For YM2612 DAC playback, the most common mental model is still:

+1. enable DAC with register `0x2B`
+2. send bytes to register `0x2A`
+3. wait between writes

+That is why some YM2612 VGM files can still play even if `0x68` is not implemented.

+## Mental model for YM2612 PCM in VGM

+A simple mental model is:

+1. A VGM data block stores PCM bytes.
+2. The player remembers that byte array.
+3. A DAC-related command selects where to read from.
+4. The player writes bytes to YM2612 register `0x2A`.
+5. Wait timing controls the playback speed.

+So the PCM "instrument" is really:

+- a byte sequence
+- plus timing
+- plus DAC enable state

+## Practical mapping

+This is the important connection:

+- YM2612 register `0x2B`
+  enable DAC mode
+- YM2612 register `0x2A`
+  receive one PCM sample byte
+- VGM `0x67`
+  provide PCM data bytes
+- VGM `0xE0`
+  move the current read position in a data bank
+- VGM `0x80-0x8F`
+  write one DAC byte and wait a small amount
+- VGM `0x90-0x95`
+  describe DAC stream playback

+In other words:

+- YM2612 itself only sees register writes
+- VGM helps organize where the PCM bytes come from and when to send them

+## Small example

+The playback idea is roughly:

+1. Write `0x2B` to enable DAC.
+2. Load or point to PCM sample data.
+3. Send one byte to `0x2A`.
+4. Wait a little.
+5. Send the next byte to `0x2A`.
+6. Repeat until the sample ends.

+That is the basic PCM / DAC model for YM2612.

 ## Wait commands